hammerheim-game/hammerheim-rules/5-warbands.md

 Killing Blow: The vampire is an expert fighter and every time he rolls a natural 6 on the to-hit roll, he automatically wounds his opponent.
-No parries are allowed, although the opponent may make armour or saving throws.
+No parries are allowed, although the opponent may make armor or saving throws.
 Master Strike: The vampire has an uncanny knack of hitting his victims where it will do most damage.
 He may cause a critical hit on a 5 or 6.
 Curse Of The Undead: The vampire is one of the ever-living and is extraordinarily difficult to kill.
-The vampire has 5+ ward save in addition to all his armour-rolls and parries.
+The vampire has 5+ ward save in addition to all his armor-rolls and parries.
 Strength of the Dragon: The vampire is extremely strong.
-He gains a +1 Strength bonus and gets no movement penalties for wearing heavy armour and shield.
+He gains a +1 Strength bonus and gets no movement penalties for wearing heavy armor and shield.
 Gift of Abhorash: The vampire is a very imposing leader and permanently raises the maximum number of Members in the warband by D3.